-The FHWA and FTA have jointly issued Planning Emphasis Areas (PEAs) for Federal fiscal year 2016.
-The PEAs are planning topical areas the Metropolitan Planning Organizations (MPOs) and State Departments of Transportation (State DOTs) are to address as they develop their respective planning work programs.
-The PEAs are based on the transportation planning priority areas highlighted in MAP-21 and focus on the strategic objectives for surface transportation proposed in the transportation planning regulations.
-(FHWA-FTA Letter, March 18, 2015)
+The FHWA and FTA have jointly issued Planning Emphasis Areas (PEAs) for Federal fiscal year 2016 that are planning areas the Metropolitan Planning Organizations (MPOs) and State Departments of Transportation are to address as they develop their planning work programs.
+Listed here are the three strategic objectives for surface transportation that highlight current transportation planning regulations.